JadenBalogh/home-together-b/Documentation/Dev/Environment Setup.md

 }
 ```
 7. Configure MySQL as a windows service.
-Note: You can run MySQL as a non-service but on Windows it can be quite a pain, so this guide will only conver running it as a service.
+Note: You can run MySQL as a non-service but on Windows it can be quite a pain, so this guide will only cover running it as a service.

 8. I have it installed as a service but not in my PATH so I navigate to the mySQL install directory via `CMD`:
 ```cmd
 cd C:\Program Files\MySQL\MySQL Server 8.0\bin\
 ```

-Then you will have to sign into your MySQL Server via CMD with:
+Then you will have to sign into your MySQL Server via CMD with your ROOT password:
 ```cmd
 mysql -u root -p
 ```